 Nationally, in the general population the gap in life expectancy between people living in the lowest and highest income neighbourhoods is six years.
 In Kirklees, people in Dewsbury West can expect to live 2.3 years (females) to 4.4 years (males) fewer than people in Kirkburton (based on life expectancy at birth calculated between 2015 and 2017).

-When we compare the EHCP cohort with the general population we see they are over represented in the worst 10%, 20% and 30% deciles.
-The imbalance reverses in all other deciles; this trend has been stable for the last few years (11).
+When we compare the EHCP cohort with the general population we see they are overrepresented in the lowest 10%, 20% and 30% deciles.
+The imbalance reverses in all other deciles; this trend has been stable for the last few years (19).